Patient education: Pneumonia in adults (Beyond the Basics)

 Treatment of community-acquired pneumonia in adults who require hospitalization

-Treatment of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults
+Treatment of hospital-acquired and ventilator-associated pneumonia in adults

 The following organizations also provide reliable health information.